 - Blood in your urine or semen

 - Pain or stiffness in your lower back, hips, ribs, or upper thighs

 - Loss of ability to have an erection

 - Weakness or numbness in legs or feet

 Early diagnosis is the key to the successful treatment of prostate cancer.
 Many men with prostate cancer experience no symptoms.
 The first indication is often an abnormal finding on a routine screening exam.

 To detect and diagnose prostate cancer, Crozer-Keystone specialists may use a range of tests that examine the prostate and blood.
-These tests include a digital rectal exam, a Prostate-Specific Antigen (PSA) blood test, and transrectal ultrasound guide prostate biopsy.
+These tests include a digital rectal exam, a Prostate-Specific Antigen (PSA) blood test and transrectal ultrasound guided prostate biopsy.
 The American Cancer Society recommends that men who are over 50 years old are candidates for regular prostate screening (or as young as 40 years old if they are African American or have a family history of prostate cancer).

 Crozer-Keystone offers advanced treatment options for prostate cancer patients.
 Our physicians and specialists work together to develop the best possible treatment plan for each patient.
 Treatments may include: